 We heard about Merci from Agape Animal Rescue.
 She had a foreign body obstruction and received life saving surgery through the help of Critter Crusaders.
 She is doing GREAT!
 Just need to get some weight back on her.

-OUR MISSION “Critter Crusaders of Cedar Rapids exists to provide and guide life saving advanced medical care for homeless or stray animals Eastern Iowa.
-We offer this service to shelters and rescues at no cost and reserve the right to assist other shelters and rescues by special request.
-This mission’s goal is to reduce euthanasia numbers and restore health and adoptability.”
+OUR MISSION “Critter Crusaders of Cedar Rapids exists to provide and guide lifesaving advanced medical care for homeless or stray animals.
+We offer this service to shelters and rescues in the area to reduce euthanasia numbers and restore broken lives.”

 Critter Crusaders of Cedar Rapids is a 501c3 non-profit all volunteer organization made up of a Board of Directors and volunteers that has been in operation since 2008.